pr2502/ra-multiplex/README.md

 Depending on the `workspaceFolders` provided by your editor during initialization it can reuse an already spawned `rust-analyzer` instance.

-Because neither LSP nor `rust-analyzer` itself support multiple clients per server `ra-multiplex` intercepts the handshake process modifies IDs of requests & responses to track which response belongs to which client.
+Because neither LSP nor `rust-analyzer` itself support multiple clients per server `ra-multiplex` intercepts the handshake process and modifies IDs of requests and responses to track which response belongs to which client.
 Because not all messages can be tracked this way it drops some, notably it drops any requests from the server, this appears to not be a problem with `coc-rust-analyzer` in neovim but YMMV.

 If you have any problems you're welcome to open issues on this repository.